n123git/YWSaveEditor/docs/decrypt.md

 ```

 # Header Files (head.yw)
-These are decrypted in the same way as yw1 saves, specifically they are decrypted identically to v1.0 saves but without the AES encryption at ALL, just `YWCipher`.
+These are decrypted in the same way as YW1 saves.
+Meaning that they are decrypted as if they were a v1.0 save, but without the AES encryption at ALL, just `YWCipher`.
 Here is an example from Togenyan and Nobody_F34R's YW1 Save Editor:

 ```cpp
 Error::ErrorCode SaveManager::loadFile(QString path)